fuzzywalrus/website-for-fileserving/Readme.md

    * Ensure the resource loads securely, and that non-authorized access is blocked.

+# More security recommendations

+Based on community feedback, it's best to adhere to  defense in depth and principle of least privilege.
+It's recommended to use an inexpensive server, like a Raspberry Pi 4.
+Set it up by tunneling to Cloudflare (the Docker solution is low friction), create a web host environment and mount your NAS volume with an account with minimium priviledges.
+Use this project to server your files.
+I'll be updating this section as I impliment this myself.

 ### Not very secure way

 1. Open DSM